micro123/libmeta/docs/meta-parser-rule.md

 - Can add `Disabled` to explicit `Disable` item
 - `Property` will add extra infomations (to be implement)

+## REFL_BODY(TypeName)

+If you get member/type access error (like protected or private), try adding this macro inside class/struct.

 ## Note
 - Anonymous types in **GLOBAL** namespace was **NOT** supported
 - Nested anonymous types are also **NOT** supported